adrian154/blog/blogposts/mobspawning.md

 Unfortunately, this line isn't available when playing on a multiplayer server; instead, you'll  need to use a mod like [Carpet](https://github.com/gnembon/fabric-carpet) to view global mob cap statistics.

 </aside>

+## Mob Cap Quirks

+Generally speaking, monsters that have special attributes preventing them from despawning do not contribute to the mobcap, so the following groups aren't counted:
+- Mobs with the `PersistenceRequired` tag set to true (e.g. mobs that have been nametagged)
+- Mobs that are riding an entity/vehicle
+- Fish and axolotls from buckets
+- Endermen carrying blocks
+- Raiders that are part of raids

+There is a narrow class of mobs that contribute to the monster mob cap but do not despawn, meaning that if enough of these mobs are accumulated to fill the mob cap hostile mob spawning will be disabled for the entire world.
+Such a device is called a mobswitch.
+Examples include:
+- Shulkers
+- Wardens
+- Withers
+- Zombie villagers which have been traded with before

 # Spawning